manasi1031/minesweeper/README.md

 - The 'M' symbol denotes the presence of a ‘mine’ in that cell.
 Any number on the grid denotes the number of mines present in the neighbouring ‘eight’ cells.
 - You cannot stop the game mid-way unless you click “Run terminal”.
 - You will have the option of starting a new game or redoing the one you just played at the end of the game.
 - The restart game will start from the exact beginning from requesting the player name to add to sheet.
-If the player is playing consecutively with same name, then the name does not add on.

 [Back to Table of Contents](#table-of-contents)
 ---